 Knight - braising, copper, money, nails etc, by Jazzy Cousins age 12.

 Compost heaps are easy, you can work out a system for even a tiny garden/yard.
-Composting gets rid of a large part of your waste, the part that gives landfill operatives the hardest time.
+Composting gets rid of a large part of your waste, the part that gives landfill operatives the hardest time because of the methane release.
 It takes nominal effort, helps your garden grow, and turns waste into fertility.
 It's obvious, not to compost if you have even the smallest garden is madness, literally, a mark of some sort/degree of insanity.